barumel/docker-astroneer-server/README.md

 To be able to connect to the server you will have to disable encryption on the client side as well.

-Locate the Engine.ini file on your file system (usually located under %AppData% -> Local -> Astro -> Saved -> Config) and add the following line to the bottom of the file:
+Locate the Engine.ini file on your file system (usually located under <<USER DIR>>/AppData/Local/Astro/Saved/Config/WindowsNoEditor) and add the following line to the bottom of the file:

 ```
 [SystemSettings]